Ya, this "report" is really long... was going to break it up, but thought "what the hay", lol. It'll give you something to read with your coffee.

 Tuesday we started to set-up our booth and I helped out in Willow's second class (Gentle Flight - Hummingbird).
 Wednesday, we finished putting the booth together then went to get a light meal before the Trade Show opened up for the registrants.
 It was a great opening night.
 I don't think I put my head up once, so if you came by our booth and I didn't notice you, I apologize.
 It was all a blur, lol.
 After the opening show, we went to the Hyatt Regency Ballroom for a reception and to celebrate Betsy Edwards' retirement.

 Thursday was a really busy day, and this is where my awesome friends come in, Shirley Edmiston and Janet Thompson.
 I worked the booth 'til about noon then joined Willow in her classroom.
 Actually, two rooms that the divider had been rolled back to make room for close to 100 students!
 This was her Special Event.
 Janet and Shirley, bless their hearts, met me in the room and jumped in and helped set up each spot for the students with all they would need to make this a great class.
 After they'd done all the set-up, the doors were opened and the students rushed to take their seats.
 The monitor assigned by HOOT took the attendance and made the introductions of Willow and the class was on.
 Willow had divided the class up into sections and called up each section individually to step through the initial instructions.
 As she finished with each group, Janet, Shirley and I circulated to make sure all was well.
 Being a Willow Wolfe Certified Instructor, I was able to offer further assistance and clarification to some of the painters.
 The class couldn't have been better or run more smoothly (between the help and the awesome teacher).
-Almost each and every student came uber-close to finishing and at the end of the four hours, there were glows on their faces and they had nothing but compliments for Willow and the project.
-It was awesome.
-A truly amazing event that you had to experience.
+Almost each and every student came uber-close to finishing and at the end

 I finished out the day in the booth (my home away from home, lol) and then we went to dinner at a local Italian Restaurant to discuss the day and sit back and relax.
 It was so nice to share it with my friend, Janet (Janet is from London, Ontario and flew in to help me with Willow's Special Event and take in all that is the atmosphere of HOOT; she was able to sign-up for a couple of classes that had openings).